sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

 print(int(input('Input number: ')))
 ```

 This article will guide you through a complex process of writing simple code.
-I personally consider this article rather complicated and hard to percept if you do not have a solid background in Python, so it is split into several parts.
-It is okay to stop after each piece, revise it and to get to the latter one, because it will ensure you get the point, or at least first proofreadings showed so:
+I personally consider this article rather complicated and hard to percept if you do not have a solid background in `python`, so it is split into several parts:
 1. Definition of simple building block
 2. Problems with the functional composition in `python`
 3. Introduction to callable objects to solve functional composition problems
 4. Dependency injection example that reduces the boilerplate code of callable objects

+It is okay to stop after each piece, revise it and to get to the latter one, because it will ensure you get the point, or at least first proof-readings showed so.
 Please do not hesitate to suggest edits or to ask questions.
 This topic is not covered so well and I will be glad to clarify anything.

+## Defining building blocks

 Let’s start with defining what are these "pieces of software" and "simplest building blocks" I am talking about?